Place Bellecour: Statues

 In the center of the square, there is an equestrian statue of Louis XIV by François-Frédéric Lemot.
 It is accompanied, at his feet, by two allegorical statues of the Saône and the Rhône, created by the brothers Nicolas and Guillaume Costou in 1720.
 The base came from a village in the Beaujolais: Le Perréon.

 The first statue was created in 1713 and destroyed during the French Revolution, in 1793, to make cannon.
 In 1825, the current statue, sculpted in Paris by François-Frédéric Lemot, was installed in the square.
 It was transported to Lyon in twelve days on a coupling drawn by twenty-four horses.
 The entrance of the statue into the city was a festive occasion that attracted a big audience.

 There is also a statue of Antoine de Saint-Exupéry sitting in front of the Little Prince.
 It was erected in 2000 for the centenary of the aviator's birth.

 Main events

-Throughout the year, a number of events take place on Place Bellecour :
+Throughout the year, a number of events take place on the Place Bellecour :